 As a coach, it can be difficult to know where to start when it comes to self-education.
 Even when life gets busy, coaches should never be complacent when it comes to expanding and perfecting their skill set!

-Reading remains one of the most powerful tools out there for self-improvement, and making the effort to harvest new coaching tools is guaranteed to set you apart from the competition.
+Reading life coaching books remains one of the most powerful tools out there for self-improvement, and trying to harvest new coaching tools is guaranteed to set you apart from the competition.

-If we can leave you with one thing to think about, it’s that regardless of where you are on your coaching journey, there are always opportunities to develop advanced skills and gain a better understanding of the world around you.
+If we can leave you with one thing to think about, it’s that regardless of where you are on your coaching journey, there are always opportunities to develop advanced skills and better understand the world around you.